Junk Debt Buyer Answering Interrogatories Credit Card Lawsuit

-And that is all they do.
-Copy and repeat each of the above for all of your answers.
+That is all they do; they copy and repeat each of the above for all of your answers.

-That is why answering your Interrogatories given by them should be handled the same way.
+That is why answering the interrogatories they send you should be handled the same way.
 Don’t give them any information to help them win in court.

 The plaintiff sued you so let them come up with all the documents!